nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Mark all modules as taken: `mod mark all`
 <div markdown="span" class="alert alert-warning">:warning: **Warning:** The mod mark all command is irreversible.
 Only execute it if you intend to mark all existing modules for all batchmates as taken.
  </div>
-Marks all current modules of every batchmate in Mass Linkers as `taken` in the Modules panel.
+Marks all current modules of every batchmate in Mass Linkers as `taken` in the _Modules panel_.
 This makes it convenient to update the module status of all existing modules of every batchmate as taken after each semester.

 Format: `mod mark all`